-- Step one: Look to ensure that the thermostat is set in the right setting.
-If it is not in the right setting, this can cause the thermostat to not function correctly.
+- Step one: Look to make sure that the thermostat is set in the right setting.
+If it is not right, this can cause the thermostat to not function.

 - Step two: Turn the thermostat down or up by five degrees.
 You should hear a click, and then the unit should come on and push out air through your registers.

 - Step three: Replace the batteries in your thermostat.
 This may fix the problem.
 It is important that you change out your thermostat batteries at least once a year.

 - Step four: If you have a mechanical thermostat, clean it.
 Dust can make these types of thermostats not function.